 Report a suspicious property

-How to anonymously report a problem property in your neighbourhood.
+How to confidentially report a problem property in your neighbourhood.

-Safer Communities and Neighbourhoods (SCAN) is a unit of the Alberta Sheriffs that helps keep communities safe by dealing with problem properties where illegal activity is happening like:
+Safer Communities and Neighbourhoods (SCAN) is a unit of the Alberta Sheriffs that helps keep communities safe by dealing with problem properties that are being used for specific illegal activity such as:

 - drug trafficking